 This year we are accepting short films with a connection to Cumbria or Keswick Film Festival.

-We only have one category of entry this year but have introduced student entry fees which can be used for submissions where the majority of filmmakers were under 19 and the time of making the film.
+We only have one category of entry but there is a student entry fee which can be used for submissions where the majority of filmmakers were under 19 and the time of making the film.

 1. Films must have been completed on or after 1st January 2023